 These are just 10 of the 31 books on the Motley Fool Hidden Gems reading list.
 And though it might take you a few months to plow through all of them, I'm positive it will be worth your while.

-Because I'm confident that the world economy will continue to recover and drive commodity prices higher, I've been keeping an eye on everything from Exxon-Mobil
+Because I'm confident that the world economy will continue to recover and drive commodity prices higher, I've been loading up on stocks like Freeport-McMoRan

-Yet, while I'm confident in the long-term potential of all of these stocks, I'm also aware that none of them will be the market's next big movers, nor will they experience the kind of explosive, life-changing growth that has characterized the top 10 best-performing stocks of the past decade.
+Yet, while I'm confident in the long-term potential of all of these stocks, it's only fair to point out than none of them will be your next big winner -- nor will they experience the kind of explosive, life-changing growth that has characterized the top 10 best-performing stocks of the past decade.

 How can I be so sure?

-Never heard of those?
+Never heard of Diedrich Coffee?
 That's no surprise.
-After all, just like the top-performing stocks of 2008, they're all small, obscure, and completely ignored by Wall Street.
+After all, just like the top-performing stocks of the past year, it's small, obscure, and completely ignored by Wall Street.

-Despite the fact that shares of huge, well-known companies like Apple
+You see, despite the fact that shares of huge, well-known companies like Fifth Third Bancorp

 That's why Motley Fool Hidden Gems co-advisors Seth Jayson and Andy Cross are actively investing $250,000 of The Motley Fool's own money in small high-growth, low-debt companies that are overlooked by Wall Street.